For a comprehensive list please see the VA publication, “Federal Benefits for Veterans, Dependents

 Monroe County Death Benefit

-As of June 28, 2022, and retroactive to January 1, 2022, the Monroe County Veterans Service Office will provide a death benefit of a one-time payment of $500.00 payable to (in order of preference) the spouse of the veteran, a child of the veteran or the party providing payment of the veteran’s funeral expenses.
+As of January 1, 2022, the Monroe County Veterans Service Office will provide a death benefit of a one-time payment of $500.00 payable to (in order of preference) the spouse of the veteran, a child of the veteran or the party providing payment of the veteran’s funeral expenses.
 The office will also provide a display case for the burial flag presented by the funeral home.

 To obtain this benefit the veteran must have been a resident of Monroe County at least 90 days immediately prior to their death.
 Documentation required includes a copy of the veteran’s report of separation form (DD-214) showing a discharge under conditions other than dishonorable, VA disability or pension award letter(s) (if applicable) and a copy of the death certificate.
 Also required are the following documentation from the beneficiary; a marriage certificate if the spouse, a birth certificate of the child or a funeral receipt or statement if other payer of funeral expenses.
 Benefit claim must be made within two years of the veteran’s death or the benefit will be forfeited.